zachjob/bitmaker/README.md

 * Class methods
 * How to "import" a file with `require_relative`

 And that is our first practical look at OOP!
 Please feel free to take your application to the next level by adding your own functionality where you see fit.
-We'll be letting those of you that want to show off your applications do so when they are due.

 ## Tips & Tricks